 In May 2015, the Future Humanities conference, put on by McGill University’s Institute for the Public Life of Arts and Ideas, or IPLAI, brought together more than 130 graduate students, faculty and administrators from 26 Canadian universities (francophone and anglophone), along with a number of PhD holders with careers outside the academy and representatives from organizations such as the Canadian Association for Graduate Studies, the Federation for the Humanities and Social Sciences and MITACS.
-(For an overview of what transpired at the conference, see this video and article.)

 The conference saw two days of discussion on key issues facing humanities graduate programs and the humanities in general.
 Two primary questions were raised: Where are our PhD graduates and what are they doing?
 And, how can we mobilize humanities research, teaching and ways of knowing so that what we do inside the academy can also have a robust life in the non-academic world?

 The TRaCE project, a one-year experiment in data gathering and community building, took shape in the months following the Montreal meeting.
 Funding comes from the Social Sciences and Humanities Research Council, partner organizations and the participating universities.
 The specific goal of the project is four-fold: (1) to track humanities PhDs; (2) to report on where they are, whether inside or outside the academy, and what they have achieved; (3) to connect them with each other and with faculty and students inside the academy; and (4) to sponsor exchanges of knowledge and knowhow among PhD students, faculty members and PhD grads pursuing careers in non-academic sectors.